Shipping Fast With Continuous Deployment

 Setting up fastlane on iOS

-With Android build automated, you’re ready to move to iOS now. iOS is a bit more complex due to the certification and provisioning profiles.
-They were designed by Apple to increase the security.
+With the Android build being automated, you’re ready to move to iOS now.
+As we discussed earlier, iOS is a bit more complex due to the certification and provisioning profiles.
+They were designed by Apple to increase security.
 Fortunately, <rte-code>fastlane<rte-code> ships with a few dedicated <rte-code>actions<rte-code> that help us overcome these complexities.

 You can start with the <rte-code>match<rte-code> action.
 It helps in managing and distributing iOS certificates and provisioning profiles among your team members.
 You can read about the idea behind <rte-code>match<rte-code> in the code signing guide concept.
 Simply put, <rte-code>match<rte-code> takes care of setting up your device in a way that it can successfully build an application that will be validated and accepted by the Apple servers.